snoor-projects/snoor-projects/README.md

 Hey there :wave: My name is <strong>Shubhnoor Gill!</strong><br><br>
 I am currently a <strong>Final Year Student :woman_student:</strong> exploring the field of <strong>Artificial Intelligence and Machine Learning</strong> :dart:<br><br>
-Being an intellectually curious individual :monocle_face: with a creative mind, I like to read articles and research papers :scroll: related to new tech.
+Being an intellectually curious individual :monocle_face: with a creative mind, I like to delve deep into the **W-H** Questions.
+In addition, I like to read articles and research papers :scroll: related to new tech.
 I love :hearts: to work hands-on in teams.
 If you want to collaborate, contact me!<br>

 Currently I am curious :bulb: about Human-Machine Interface and use of Machine Learning in Healthcare!<br>Feel free to share your thoughts :thought_balloon: